NimishChalkar/GoogleChartsDemo/README.md

 ## Web Page Design

 **Flask** – It’s a python web framework built for rapid development.
-It provides support for API.

 **Mongodb** - MongoDB is a source-available cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with optional schemas.